jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // --------------------------- optimiaztion cases --------------------------- //
 The optimization cases presented in @chap_4_5_0 to @chap_4_5_3 built upon the optimization framework elucidated in @chap_4_4.
 This framework was developed to determine key parameters of #glspl("lie"), including their dimensions, positioning, force magnitudes, and optimal number.
 These parameters significantly influence both testing quality and economic efficiency in static structural evaluation procedures.
 The progression of optimization cases reflects increasingly sophisticated engineering demands.
 Case A (@chap_4_5_0) demonstrated the elementary implementation with a single clamped support configuration, establishing the baseline approach for #gls("ld").
-Case B (@chap_4_5_1) adapted to specific structural requirements by implementing a dual-support system, incorporating proprietary data to better represent #gls("swith") characteristics.
+Case B (@chap_4_5_1) adapted to specific structural requirements by implementing a dual-support system based on proprietary data to better represent #gls("swith") characteristics.
 While maintaining the core optimization framework, Case C (@chap_4_5_2) addressed practical installation requirements by incorporating spatial restrictions for essential components, such as landing gear and propulsion systems.
-Case D (@chap_4_5_3) extended these practical considerations by implementing visibility requirements, ensuring sufficient unobstructed areas for measurement and monitoring equipment while preserving the fundamental optimization approach.
+Case D (@chap_4_5_3) extended these practical considerations by implementing visibility requirements, ensuring sufficient unobstructed areas for measurement and monitoring equipment, without compromising the fundamental optimization approach.

 Analysis of configurations ranging from four to eight #glspl("lie") showed a generally positive correlation between #gls("lie") quantity and load approximation accuracy.
-While computational complexity increased across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands.
+Although computational complexity increased across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands.
 The developed optimization framework successfully answered pivotal questions for experimental structural testing, including the dimensioning, spatial distribution, force magnitudes, and quantity determination of #glspl("lie").